chatwoot/docs/docs/product/inbox/routing-conversations-round-robin.md

 _Note_: Round robin assignment is enabled by default.

 1. If there are agents online who have access to the inbox in which a conversation is created, the system would distribute the conversations equally among the online agents.
-2. If all the agents are offline, the system would distribute the conversations equally to all agents.
+2. If all the agents are offline, the system would keep the conversations as unassigned.

 ### Enable round-robin assignment